 What are some of the experiences listed above that have caused trauma in your own life?
 How are you coping with that trauma?

 Have you been experiencing the symptoms of trauma but haven’t been able to put a finger on why?
 Have you experienced an event in the “small t” trauma or stressor category that you are still being impacted by today?
 Whether you’ve experienced a large-scale or small-scale traumatic event, you deserve attention and care.
-At Restored Hope, we offer trauma counseling at our Novi and Ann Arbor locations, and we’d love to help you on your journey to process rather than avoid the pain and experience greater healing.
-Give us a call at 734.656.8191 or fill out the form here to hear more about how we can help.
+At Restored Hope, I offer trauma counseling at my Ann Arbor location, and I’d love to help you on your journey to process rather than avoid the pain and experience greater healing.
+Give me a call at 734.656.8191 or fill out the form here to hear more about how I can help.